s-saisw/readingSummary/speedReading.md

 ### Valetta er al. (2020), JLE - Involuntary part-time employment
 - What contribute to involuntary part-time work (working part-time for economic reasons)?
 - This paper focuses on the Great US Recession (2003-2016).
-- The causes of involuntary part-time work are cyclical and structural factors (i.e. demand and supply determinants e.g. industry employment shares, labor costs, population demographics).
+- The causes of involuntary part-time work are cyclical and structural factors (i.e. demand and supply determinants e.g. industry employment shares, labor costs, population demographics)
 - It finds that the effect cyclical factors disappears after 2010 but that of structural factors persists to 2016.

 ## March, Week 2